 \begin{proof} Suppose we have a secure $n$-round QPV protocol with strong parallel repetition.
-Then the $n$-round success probability for attackers $p_{n} = p_1^n, \forall n \in \mathbb{N}$ for some single round probability $p_1 \in [0,1]$.
-Suppose we perform $n$ rounds and we allow adversaries to only answer on $k$ rounds and to declare a loss on the remaining $(n-k)$ rounds, and that there exists an attacking strategy $S$ restricted to LOBC measurements that has a probability of success $p_S > p_1^k$ on a random subset of size $k$.
-We shall show that this leads to a contradiction.
+Then the $n$-round success probability for attackers is $p_{n} = p_1^n$ for some single round probability $p_1$.
+Suppose we perform $n$ rounds and we allow adversaries to only answer on $k$ rounds and to declare a loss on the remaining $(n-k)$ rounds, and suppose that there is some attacking strategy $S$ restricted to LOBC measurements that has a probability $p_S > p_1^k$ of being correct on this subset.
+We will show that this leads to a contradiction.
 Consider a protocol like the $k$-round protocol QPV$^k_{\textsf{SWAP}}$, which is secure and loss tolerant on all rounds by assumption and has success probability $p_k = p_1^k$.
 Since individual rounds are product states, attackers may create $n-k$ independent extra rounds locally of which they can forget the answer.
 This creates a $n$-round protocol.
 The attackers can now apply their strategy $S$.
 With probability $1/\binom{n}{k}$ they get an answer on their initial $k$ rounds that is correct with success probability $p_S$.
 And with probability $1 - 1/\binom{n}{k}$ they receive the wrong subset of $k$ rounds, in which case the attackers declare a loss (on all rounds).
 This defines an LOCC attack with a conditional winning probability $p_S > p_1^k$ and loss rate of $1 - 1/\binom{n}{k}$, which contradicts our assumption that the maximal success probability of being correct on the $k$-round protocol is $p_1^k$ for any loss.
-Therefore, for any subset of $k$ rounds out of the total of $n$ rounds, the maximal success probability on this subset is again $p_1^k = p_k$. \end{proof}
+Therefore, for any subset of $k$ rounds out of the total of $n$ rounds, the maximal success probability $p_k$ on this subset is $p_1^k$. \end{proof}

-Thus, in particular, we have that the QPV$^n_{\textsf{SWAP}}$ is tolerant against loss on any subset of rounds.
+Next, we formulate an SDP to maximize the probability of success conditioned on a conclusive answer $p_\text{succ}^{\text{max}}(n, \eta)$ in the $n$-round parallel repetition case ($n=1$ corresponds to the single round protocol).

+From the analysis in Appendix \ref{AppendixLossTolerantParallelRepetition}, we see that the solution of the SDP is again $(2/3)^n$, independent of $\eta$, upper bounding the attackers restricted to LOCC measurements.
+The strategy in which attackers apply with probability $\eta$ the regular $n$-round parallel repetition attack and with probability $(1-\eta)$ discard everything again has conditional success probability $(2/3)^n$ so the bound is tight.
+By Proposition~\ref{prop:lossy_swap_allornothing}, we have that QPV$^n_{\textsf{SWAP}}$ is tolerant against loss on any subset of rounds, establishing full loss tolerance.